Sangarshanan/sangarshanan.github.io/_posts/2024-10-20-stupid-shared-mutable-states.md

 and i have barely touched the intricacies.

-I am gonna read up more and maybe write another post! hopefully it won't end up in the drafts with the gazillion other cool shit i plan to write a blog about.
+I am gonna read up more and maybe write another post! hopefully it won't end up in the drafts with the gazillion other shit i want to write a blog about.

 ta ta until then 👋